soniox/speech-to-text-web/README.md

 });
 ```

 Until this function resolves and returns an API key, audio data is buffered in memory.
-When the temporary API key is fetched, the buffered audio data will be sent to the server and the transcription will start.
+When the temporary API key is fetched, the buffered audio data will be sent to the server and the processing will start.

 For a full example with temporary API key generation, check the [NextJS Example](https://github.com/soniox/speech-to-text-web/tree/master/examples/nextjs).